farnoudlavasani/farnoudlavasani/README.md

-- test me if you have a revolutionary manifesto
+- text me if you have a revolutionary manifesto

 <!---
 farnoudlavasani/farnoudlavasani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.